ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   of whether the session `SaveChanges( )` succeeds or fails.

-* Thus, upon a [session transaction failure](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching), if you had a successful cmpXchg operation inside the session block scope, it will **not** be rolled back automatically.
+* Thus, upon a [session transaction failure](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching), if you had a successful compare-exchange operation inside the session block scope, it will **not** be rolled back automatically.

 {PANEL/}

 {PANEL: Creating a Key}

-* Provide the following when saving a **key**:
+Provide the following when saving a **key**:

 | Parameter | Description |
 | ------------- | ---- |